Julian-O/PySLOBS/README.md

      async def on_event(key, message)

-(A method could also be used, in which case there should be an additional `self` paramater.)
+(A method could also be used, in which case there should be an additional `self` parameter.)

-Then call the event's subscribe() method, passing the callback function. e.g.
+Then call the event's `subscribe()` method, passing the callback function. e.g.

     subscription = ScenesService(conn).scene_switched.subscribe(on_event)

 Each time the event happens, the callback will be called.
-The `key` parameter will indicated which sort of event triggers the callback (which is useful if you want to reuse a call-back function for several event types) and the message is a dictionary containing details of the event.
+The `key` parameter will indicate which sort of event has triggered the callback (which is useful if you want to reuse a call-back function for several event types).
+The `message` parameter is a dictionary containing details of the event.
 (The SLOBS API is unclear about what fields will be present, so this may require some experimentation to find out what data is available.)

-The result of subscribe is a `Subscription` object that supports unsubscribe.
+The result of subscribe is a `Subscription` object that supports `unsubscribe()`.
 (It can also be used as an asynchronous context manager to ensure unsubscriptions are not forgotten.)